 Optimal nutrition helps to provide an ideal ovarian environment for the eggs during the critical maturation process.
 It also contributes to an optimal environment in the uterus for implantation of the embryo and development of a healthy baby.
 Chinese medicine recommends having a wide variety of tasty fresh foods in season eaten in a relaxed manner.
 It is also important to heed more pragmatic advice such as, eat plenty of protein, especially vegetable protein, and fresh fruit and vegetables – organic where possible.
 Meat, poultry or fish that has been farmed with the use of growth promoters and hormones are better avoided and same applies to processed foods.
 Your Chinese medicine practitioner will tell you if there are particular foods you should avoid or increase according to your constitution.

 Caffeine: It is generally advised to limit your intake of caffeine.
+Once you conceive, withdrawing from caffeine is a good idea, and we can help you with that.

 Alcohol: Women metabolise alcohol much less efficiently than men and there is evidence to suggest that even moderate drinking (5 or fewer glasses a week) can delay conception.
 Try to save alcohol for those special occasions and then have one glass savoured slowly!